Title IX Training

 - Title IX Essentials for International Students (Duration- 29 minutes): Title IX Essentials for International Students is a reality-driven course designed to help international students better understand Title IX issues and how they relate to U.S. culture.
 Addressing crucial, real-world topics and featuring numerous real-life testimonials from current international students, this course is intended as an introduction for, or supplement to other prevention education provided by your college or university.

 Faculty, Staff, Administrators and Student Employees are required to take the following courses:

 - Title IX And Gender Equity in Athletics (Duration - 43 minutes): This course provides an overview of Title IX and how it applies to athletics.
-This course serves as an overview on the topic.
+This course serves as an overview on the topic and is required for all Athletics.
 It’s important for your employees and programs to follow federal laws as well as your educational institution's policies and procedures.
 This course will cover the history of Title IX, legal requirements and compliance, equality in treatment and benefits, and common questions and myths.